Stephen-Gates/chatbot/docs/questions.md

     - Factsheet cards are returned ordered by the end&#8209;of&#8209;life lifecycle status date.
 <!--  Questions about a specific Application factsheet -->
 1. Show me application *Dynamics 365*? [^1]
-    - Returns a Factsheet card for the application, e.g. Name, description, lifecycle dates, successor, responsible subscription(s), tags
+    - Returns a Factsheet card for the application, e.g. Name, description, lifecycle dates, successor, responsible subscription(s/), tags
     - Asks a clarifying question if the application cannot be uniquely identified.
 1. Who uses application *Zoom*? [^1]
     - Returns a count of user groups.